TimothyLambden/starter-academic/content/post/First Blog/First blog post.md

 view: 2

 # Optional header image (relative to `static/media/` folder).
-header:
+# header:
-  caption: "My Desk halfway through my Thesis"
+#  caption: "My Desk halfway through my Thesis"
+#  image: "books.JPG"

 image: "books.JPG"
+caption: "Desk during thesis"

 ---

 Hey, you found my website, welcome!
 I don’t know how you come across this website but thank you for checking it out and I hope you find it helpful to you in some way.